the-carlisle-group/Abacus/APLSource/DocSource/UserGuide/Components.md

 # Components

-IN PROGRESS......

 An Abacus component is an HTMLElement, some child elements, some CSS, and some behavior.
-Components may be a simple as a text edit, or as complex as a DataGrid.
+Components may be as simple as the [CheckBox](), or as complex as the [DataGrid]().

-> NB Abacus components are not Web Components.
-No shadow DOM.
+> Abacus components are not Web Components.
+There is no shadow DOM.

 A component is implemented as a namespace.
 Lets's examine the code in the `NumberInput` component.